-If you are using the module in a low power application you can reduce the amount of power the module consumes whilst it is not making a measurement.
+If you are using the module in a low power application you can reduce the amount of power the module consumes whilst a temperature measurement is not required.
 This can be done by using the mLink libraries mLink.sleep() command to put the module into a low power mode between measurements.
 Once in sleep mode making any I2C access to the module will automatically wake the device up from sleep.